eramons/techblog/content/post/cozy.md

 * self build the application
 * run a docker developer cozy image, which all dependencies and configuration included

-The "official" way seemed to use the debian packages.
-This way does not only install cozy-stack and their dependencies, but also a nginx reverse proxy and an application called cozy-coclyco which is meant to manage cozy instances and SSL certificates.
+The "official" way seemed to be to use the debian packages.
+This way does not only install cozy-stack and their dependencies, but an application called cozy-coclyco which is meant to manage cozy instances and SSL certificates.
+During the installation, the packages prompt the user to provide usernames and passwords and generate the configuration.

 I didn't need coclyco, since my cluster uses cert-manager and nginx-ingress for SSL termination and issuance and renewal of TLS server certificates.

 I figured out that the only part of cozy I needed was actually the cozy-stack binary application.

-Basing on this premise, I identified the applications and dependencies to be considered:
+Basing on this premise, I identified applications and dependencies to be considered:

 ### 1.1.
 Applications
 * __cozy-stack__: the core server of the cozy platform, which consists of a single process